espruino/BangleApps/apps/mmind/README.md

 ## Requests

 This is the first version, things to add:
+...
-Add menu to change game options number of colors, 5 pins per row.
+Add a menu to change game options like the number of colors, allow double colors, 5 pins per row.
-Add feature to drag screen up and down to see more scores
+Add feature to drag screen up and down to see more scores.
+Times and high score

 ## Creator